Copper ibuprofenate

 Copper ibuprofenate is a coordination complex consisting of copper(II) and the conjugate base of ibuprofen.

-The compound is prepared by the reaction of sodium ibuprofenate with copper(II) sulfate.
+Structure

 Copper ibuprofenate adopts a typical Chinese lantern structure, as seen for many transition metal carboxylate complexes.
 X-ray crystallography reveals a polymer with a bonding motif very similar to that of copper(II) trifluoroacetate.

+Preparation

+The compound is prepared by the reaction of sodium ibuprofenate with copper(II) sulfate.

+Uses

 It has been suggested that copper complexes of anti-inflammatory drugs are more active than the parent drug and produce fewer gastrointestinal side-effects.

 In 2008, a United States patent was issued for the utilization of ibuprofenate complexes (including copper ibuprofenate) as a wood preservative.